chamolipallav/Data_Project_COVID-19/README.md

 7. After creating Crawlers for all the datasets.
 Refresh the data in Athena to Query Processing. output look like this !
 [Screenshot 2023-02-19 at 12 47 29 pm](https://user-images.githubusercontent.com/100506830/219909424-299b2395-4323-47fd-852f-d6378080c150.png)

-8.Create data Models on.
+8. Create data Models on.
 Draw.io using the Athena Query Editor to Generate DDL for the tables. the Data Model will be like this :

 ![Screenshot 2023-02-19 at 12 37 45 pm](https://user-images.githubusercontent.com/100506830/219909457-07619868-fab9-44d6-8d1f-7e8257f10c91.png)